 This is my checklist every time I ride a horse.
 It helps me; I hope it will help you.

-May you always ride a great horse and your great horse enjoy you more through the BOZ OBSESSION HI-TECH PERFORMANCE RIDING SCHOOL FOR ENGLISH AND WESTERN COLLECTED AND SPEED DRESSAGE COMBINED.
+May you always ride a great horse and your great horse enjoy you more through THE BOZZAGE PERFORMANCE RIDING SCHOOL, HI-TECH PERFORMANCE RIDING FOR ENGLISH AND WESTERN COLLECTED AND SPEED BOZZAGE COMBINED.